unkelpehr/path-to-regex/README.md

 ```
 - **options**
   - **path** String to be converted into a regular expression.
-      - or, a regular expression to inherit pathToRegex extensions
+      - or, a regular expression to inherit  custom method `query`
   - **caseSensitive** When `true` the matching will be case sensitive.

 #### pathToRegex.toFixed(<`path` = `String`);